AdamBoley/Project-Beergate/README.md

 # Credits

-In contrast to my previous projects, where I was able to write most of the code myself, BeerGate owes its a lot of its development to many external articles, guides, tutorials and so on.
+In contrast to my previous projects, where I was able to write most of the code myself, BeerGate owes its much of its development to many external articles, guides, tutorials and so on, as well as the official documentation of the packages used.
 Making sense of these was often difficult, as was applying the code and solutions they offered, but in the end valuable lessons were learnt.

 Whilst I was not able to save every resource used, I credit the following people and resources for assisting BeerGate's development: